 Stories are heavily explored here as well.
-It's very easy to get stuck in our own story of what reality is.
-So many decisions are made because of an individual's conception of a narrative.
-Something so invisible can drive so many tangible consequences, for good or ill.
+Getting stuck in our own story of reality is easy.
+So many decisions are made because of a narrative, for good or ill.
 And in this way, Talk is Cheap is the yang of Incantation's yin.
-Whereas Incantation is a static musing on how different characters deal with things they cannot control, this record is a call to action to explore what we can control.
+Whereas Incantation is a static musing on dealing with things we can't control, this record is a call to action to explore what we can.
 And that begins with the stories running in our minds.
 Is the character in Reinforcements truly stuck on the frontline and dutifully waiting for backup, or is this merely a calcification of a memory superimposed on a present situation?
-Is our feeling of anger or antagonism, such as with a peer in Bad Fairy or Charon on the river Styx in Marking Time, a true reflection of the relationship or an old wound rearing its head every chance it gets?
-A person's relationship with death itself might be negotiable, but a toxic relationship might not be.
+Is our feeling of anger or antagonism, such as with a peer in Bad Fairy or Charon on the river Styx in Marking Time, a true reflection of the relationship, or an old wound rearing its head?
+A person's relationship with Death itself might be negotiable, but a toxic relationship might not be.

-Although among the most lyrically "simple" of my songs, Evidence of Me stands out in my mind and heart as one of the most important three and a half minutes I've ever committed to record.
-I remember exactly the tender moment I wrote it.
-I think about it a lot, and it's the song I'll probably think about in my final moments before death takes me.
+Although among the most lyrically "simple" of my songs, Evidence of Me stands out as one of the most important three and a half minutes I've ever committed to record.
+I remember exactly the moment I wrote it.
+I think about it a lot, and it's the song I'll probably think about in my final moments before Death takes me.

 ... but on the other hand, the insanity of our world frequently reminds me of the lyrics "the world is such a simple place of supply and demand; every god has a fanboy, and there’s an ass for every seat" (from An Ass For Every Seat), lines that are generally a point of defiant pride for me.
 So who knows.
 Perspectives change.